mosaicnetworks/monetd/docs/monetd_poa.rst

      //GENERATED GENESIS END

-The following functions much be defined in the generated block as they are referenced in the non-generated code.
+The following functions must be defined in the generated block as they are referenced in the non-generated code.

 .. code:: c

     function processGenesisWhitelist() private
     function isGenesisWhitelisted(address _address) pure private returns (bool)